 Digital Law/ Blockchain and Tokenization

-Digitization supported by new technologies has the potential to revolutionize classic business models and the relationships between companies and their stakeholders.
-This enormous technical potential raises extensive legal questions that require precise clarification in order to minimize liability risks, as well as the risks of penalties and damage to the company’s image.
+Digitization supported by new technologies offers the opportunity to revolutionize classic business models and the relationships between companies and their stakeholders.
+This enormous technical potential raises complex legal questions that require thorough review in order to minimize liability risks, as well as the risks of penalties and damage to the company’s image.
 Through compliance, competitive advantages that arise from the use of new technologies can be maximized in the long term and legally secured.
 Blockchain technology, which offers a wide range of possible uses, has already established itself as one of many emerging new technologies.
-With the help of blockchain technology, existing business processes can be automated, designed transparently and securely, and new business models can be developed.
-Blockchain technology is also finding its way into classic corporate and securities law through tokenization (the “digital securitization”) of shareholder rights.
+With the help of blockchain technology, existing processes can be automated, set up transparently and securely, and new business models can be developed.
+Blockchain technology is also finding its way into corporate and securities law through tokenization (the “digital securitization”) of shareholder rights.

 What EY Law can do for you

-We accompany and advise our clients in the legal definition and analysis of their business model and cooperate with EY IT experts, which enables us to ensure comprehensive and competent advice.
-We also represent our clients before the Austrian and European authorities (in particular the financial market supervisory authority) and courts and support them in preliminary coordination and communication with them.
+We assist and advise our clients in the legal analysis of their business model and cooperate with EY IT experts, which enables us to ensure comprehensive and competent advice.
+We also represent our clients before the Austrian and European authorities (in particular the Financial Market Authority) and courts and support them in preliminary coordination and communication with them.

 Our services include: